Aspira Women’s Health (NASDAQ:AWH) Coverage Initiated at StockNews.com

-Investment analysts at StockNews.com began coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Get Rating) in a note issued to investors on Wednesday.
-The firm set a “sell” rating on the stock.
+StockNews.com assumed coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Get Rating) in a research report report published on Sunday.
+The firm issued a sell rating on the stock.

 Aspira Women’s Health Stock Performance

-Aspira Women’s Health (NASDAQ:AWH – Get Rating) last released its earnings results on Wednesday, March 22nd.
-The company reported ($0.60) EPS for the quarter, topping the consensus estimate of ($0.90) by $0.30.
-Aspira Women’s Health had a negative net margin of 278.48% and a negative return on equity of 291.79%.
-The firm had revenue of $2.15 million during the quarter, compared to analysts’ expectations of $2.40 million.
-On average, equities analysts anticipate that Aspira Women’s Health will post -2.04 earnings per share for the current year.
+Aspira Women’s Health (NASDAQ:AWH – Get Rating) last posted its earnings results on Wednesday, March 22nd.
+The company reported ($0.60) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.90) by $0.30.
+The company had revenue of $2.15 million for the quarter, compared to analysts’ expectations of $2.40 million.
+Aspira Women’s Health had a negative return on equity of 291.79% and a negative net margin of 278.48%.
+On average, research analysts predict that Aspira Women’s Health will post -2.04 EPS for the current year.

 Institutional Investors Weigh In On Aspira Women’s Health